dongwooc/lim/README.md

 # lim

 lim is a python application designed to analytically compute various statistics of line intensity maps using a wide variety of models.
+This code is a work in progress, so it may change significantly and there may be undetected bugs.

 ### Prerequisites